emilypx/appfair.github.io/index.md

 ### Where do I customize my app's name?

 The canonical name of your app is defined by the organization name that hosts your `/App/ fork.
-This name must conform to the App Fair's naming conventions, as well as GitHub's limitations on organization names: two short and distinct words made up of URL-safe letters and separated by a hyphen.
+This name must conform to the App Fair's naming conventions, as well as GitHub's limitations on organization names: two distinct words (3-12 ASCII letters each) separated by a hyphen.

 In addition to the canonical `APP-ORG` name, this name must be mirrored in the app's `Info.plist` metadata file.
 Specifically, the keys `CFBundleName` and `CFBundleIdentifier` will need to be manually updated in your fork, like so: